thefluidxyz/package/docs/sdk/lib-base.liquidationdetails.lusdgascompensation.md

 ## LiquidationDetails.lusdGasCompensation property

-Amount of LUSD paid to the liquidator as gas compensation.
+Amount of SAI paid to the liquidator as gas compensation.

 <b>Signature:</b>